dibyendumajumdar/dmr_c/README.md

 Generation of build scripts follows the same process on Linux and Mac OSX platforms.
 Note that on Ubuntu the standard LLVM package has broken CMake files hence the recommended approach is to download and build LLVM before attempting to build dmr_C.

 Once the build files are generated you can use the normal build tools i.e. Visual Studio on Windows and make on UNIX or Mac OSX platforms.

+Assuming you specified the `CMAKE_INSTALL_PREFIX` you can install the header files and the library using your build script.

 ### NanoJIT Backend